 Mandalay Point – just outside of Airlie Beach, Mandalay provides a great vantage point to photograph sunset as it falls behind Airlie and the surrounding mountains.
 There’s also a little forest chapel here which can be a good spot for portraits.

-Shute Harbour – known as a sailor’s haven, Shure Harbour is blessed with the surrounding scenery of Conway National Park contrasting against the colourful water which makes for a beautiful spot to photograph.
+Shute Harbour – known as a sailor’s haven, Shute Harbour is blessed with the surrounding scenery of Conway National Park contrasting against the colourful water which makes for a beautiful spot to photograph.
 From Shute Harbour Lion’s Lookout you can see across to Long Island and there’s also Hamilton, Whitsunday and the Molle Islands in the distance.

 Where to Stay in Airlie Beach?